 The University of West Florida’s Doctor of Education helps students assume administration and leadership positions in school settings.
 The program addresses educational issues that affect our schools and explore ways to integrate technology and innovative designs into the classroom.
 Currently, UWF offers an EdD in Curriculum and Assessment and Instructional Design and Technology.
 Both programs are 100% online and are also offered in the Fall, Spring, and Summer semesters.

 The University of West Georgia’s Doctor of Education addresses critical issues in higher education administration.
 The students will learn to influence future decisions in regards to school ethics, policy, and leadership.
 UWG’s EdD is 100% online and also includes a 2-day orientation during the first summer.
 An intensive Virtual Dissertation Preparation Seminar is also included.
 This program can last as long as three years but could take four or more.
-The 60 credits needed are broken down into content (15), applied research (15), and dissertation (15).
+This is a 60 credit program.

 Valdosta State University offers a Doctor of Education in Curriculum and Instruction.
 Through this program, students will continue to work as experienced practitioners in a variety of educational settings.
 Student will also apply theoretical concepts to curriculum, issues facing today’s schools, higher education, and educational agencies.
 The required dissertation is the culmination of the student’s research and study while at Valdosta.
 Students may seek assistance from faculty as they prepare their work.